 - 1. Individuals are encouraged to check the website for updated versions of the Applicant's Packet. - 2.
 Stated fees are payable in United States funds only. - Fees may be paid by checks or money orders payable to ACAW or American College of Animal Welfare. - Individuals from outside the United States must pay by money order. - 3.
-Registration with ACAW for individuals who are intending to begin an Alternate Route program, including review of the applicant's proposed program shall be \$200.00. - There shall be no refund for the discontinuation of an Alternate Route program - Reactivation of an Alternate Route program requires registration again and review of the applicant's proposed program with a fee of \$200.00. - 4.
+Registration with ACAW for individuals who have been accepted into an ACAW recognized Training Program shall be \$100.00. - There shall be no refund for the discontinuation of a Training Program. - Reactivation of the same Training Program must be accompanied by a \$75.00 reactivation fee. - 4.
 Fees for first review of completed credentialing packet shall be \$300.00. - Fees for re-review of revised credentialing packet following minor changes shall be \$50.00.
 Individuals will be notified if this fee applies. - Fees for re-review of revised credentialing packet following major changes shall be \$150.00.
 Individuals will be notified it this fee applies. - There shall be no refund for rejection of any credentialing packet - 5.
-The Examination fee shall be \$350.00. - 6.
+The Examination fee shall be \$300.00. - 6.
 Annual dues for ACAW Diplomates shall be \$250.00 payable January 1st each year. - Candidates who successfully pass the examination will pay dues beginning January first of the year following the examination.